 General & Cosmetic Dentistry located in North Loop, Minneapolis, MN

 Missing teeth can make simple tasks like smiling and chewing seem intimidating.
-At Skyway Dental Clinic in Minneapolis, Dr. Fred Schilling or Dr. Maggie Craven and a dedicated team of experts can help restore your natural smile with support from a dental bridge.
+At Skyway Dental Clinic in Minneapolis, Dr. Fred Schilling or Dr. Maggie Craven Thompson and a dedicated team of experts can help restore your natural smile with support from a dental bridge.
 Call or book an appointment online today for more information on how a dental bridge can improve your smile, so you can look and feel your best.

 A dental bridge is exactly what it sounds like: a “bridge” that connects the surrounding teeth to fill in the blank space left by a missing tooth.
 Dr. Schilling and Dr. Craven often recommend them to patients who suffer from tooth loss or severe tooth decay.

 A bridge restores your natural bite and improves the look of your smile by filling in the space left behind from your missing tooth with a durable, new replacement tooth.
 Dental bridges are a great option for patients that want a more time-conscious solution to tooth replacement and for patients that already require treatment or stabilization of teeth surrounding the area of a missing tooth.

 If you have one or more missing teeth, the experienced team at Skyway Dental Clinic will likely recommend that you opt for a dental bridge as soon as possible to avoid further damage or surrounding tooth movement.

 When a tooth is missing, the surrounding bone and tissue can start to shrink over time, causing your jawbone to struggle with supporting your cheeks and lips.
 This not only makes you appear older, but also affects your bite which can cause discomfort and other issues down the road.